gquere/pwn_jenkins/README.md

 Use ysoserial to generate a payload: https://github.com/frohoff/ysoserial

-Then RCE using this script (I'll upload my modified version): https://github.com/foxglovesec/JavaUnserializeExploits/blob/master/jenkins.py
+Then RCE using this script or the one joined (pwn_jenkins.py): https://github.com/foxglovesec/JavaUnserializeExploits/blob/master/jenkins.py

 ```bash